-At Gilbert + Tobin we believe that as lawyers, we are the housekeepers of the legal system.
-It’s our responsibility to ensure that the system is just and equitable, and that everyone in our society has access to legal representation and advice.
+At Gilbert + Tobin we believe that, as lawyers, we are the housekeepers of the legal system.
+It is our responsibility to ensure that the system is just and equitable, and that everyone in our society has access to legal representation and advice.

-We also undertake a range of outreach programs where we provide legal advice to some of the most marginalised and disadvantage people in our community.
-We provide advice at the Marrickville Legal Centre, Matthew Talbot Homeless Shelter and the Asylum Seeker Centre on a weekly basis.
-Gilbert + Tobin also acts for a number of Indigenous organisations in Cape York, Alice Springs and other remote regions.
+In addition to the work we do at Gilbert + Tobin we have a range of outreach programs where we provide legal advice to some of the most marginalised and disadvantage people in our community.
+We provide advice at the Marrickville Legal Centre, MOSAIC, Matthew Talbot Homeless Shelter and the Asylum Seeker Centre on a weekly basis.
+We conduct legal clinics everywhere from Brewarrina to Campbelltown.

 Gilbert + Tobin is a pro bono pioneer; we appointed Australia’s first full-time in-house pro bono lawyer in 1996 and we have had a full-time pro bono partner, Michelle Hannon, since 2008.
 Our pro bono team has grown as we have grown.
 In addition to Michelle, we have four full-time lawyers in our pro bono team and pro bono work is undertaken by lawyers across the firm.
 In 2014-15, the firm completed more than 17,477.20 hours of pro bono work at an average of 64.13 hours per lawyer.